-Major Polish airports and passenger traffic annually.
+Major Polish airports and passenger traffic annually 2014

-Source: The Civil Aviation Authority, 2013
+Source: The Civil Aviation Authority, 2015

-II.5.1.3 Railway network in Poland
+II.5.1.3 Railway

 Poland has a dense railway network that serves both regular citizens and industry.
 In most cities, the main railway station is located near the city centre and is well connected to the local transportation system.
 PKP Polskie Linie Kolejowe (PKP Polish Railway Lines), a part of the state-owned PKP Group, operates the rail infrastructure.
-There is an extensive railway network in western and northern Poland. however, eastern parts of the country have less developed network.
+There is an extensive railway network in western and northern Poland, however, eastern parts of the country have less developed network.
 In total there are 23,429 km of railway tracks in Poland, almost 60% of which are electrified - a value comparable to Norway or France.
-The extent of railway concentration varies from 3.7 km to 15.6 km of line per 100 square kilometres, with the average around 6.08 km/100 km.
-PKP Polish Railway Lines maintains over 26,500 structures, including almost 7,000 bridges and via-
+The extent of railway concentration varies from 3.7 km to 15.6 km of line per 100 square kilometres, with the average around 6.08 km/100 km2.
+PKP Polish Railway Lines maintains over 80,000 structures, including 25,000 bridges and viaducts.